T-Rolle387/Scheduling_Solution/AppointmentScheduler/src/Files/README.txt

-QAM1 Performance Assessment
 Author: Tiffany Rolle
-E-mail: troll24@wgu.edu
+E-mail: tiffanyrolle387@gmail.com

-Application Title: Appointment Scheduler
+Application Title: Scheduling Solution
 Purpose: To provide a GUI based scheduling desktop application for use in a global consulting organization
 Version: v1.01
 Date: 9-11-2021